 Victoria District National Historic Site of Canada

-This achievement was thanks largely to the advocacy and hard work of the Victoria Home Guard Historical Society (VHGHS).
+National Historic Site designation was achieved largely thanks to the advocacy and hard work of the Victoria Home Guard Historical Society (VHGHS).

-Contact the Victoria Home Guard Historical Society (VHGHS) at: Box 28, Warspite, AB T0A 3N0
+Contact the Victoria Home Guard Historical Society (VHGHS): Box 28, Warspite, AB T0A 3N0

 The Victoria District was designated a National Historic Site of Canada by Ministerial Order in 2001, at the recommendation of the National Historic Sites and Monuments Board of Canada (NHSMBC).